editorandcriticism/editorandcriticism.github.io/dita/dss.md

 ## 2 Using XML for Data Structure Standards
 XML is the language of choice for standardizing and enforcing data structures.

 Its hierarchical and extensible nature makes it well suited for formally structuring data.

 Its extensibility enables it to include rich sets of metadata -- an aspect of standardization that helps make businesses more efficient.

 XML enables interoperability and expedites data exchange over the Internet -- as evident with the explosion of XML-based data exchange languages like FPML -- which is a key to realizing new business opportunities, especially in the era of the "business web."

 ### 2.1 Developing and Implementing a Standard

 A data structure standard can be implemented in XML with a Document Type Definition or a Schema.
 Depending on its unique needs, a business can use an existing DTD or develop its own.
 Using an existing standard, such as NewsML, may make it easier to distribute data to other businesses.

 To develop a standard, an organization identifies and defines the structural and semantic elements and attributes of its data, and fuses the resulting definition with mechanisms for specifying metadata at multiple levels.
-The standard strives to separate content from presentation.
+The standard strives to sepa rate content from presentation.

 Content is validated against the DTD to ensure conformity with the standard.

 ### 2.2 Metadata